trainingHidden Dog Fence Training For Your Pet Stop® Dog Fence

 • Have second person standing outside field in case dog bolts under the most extreme distractions, cat, car, child on a bicycle.

-• If the training session on day six is not successful for any reason, please call Mike at 404-536-6770.
+If the training sessions on days 5-7 are not successful for any reason, please call Adam or Mike at 404-536-6770.

 • Don’t give the dog an opportunity to run through the fence because he is off leash or unattended